jijopu/articles/content/articles/2020/06/sample/_index.md

   alt="alt"
   link="link"
  >}}
-Some of the most contested questions regarding the coronavirus pandemic revolve around testing.
-Are all states testing enough people?

-Testing data suggests that there is no strong link between testing rates and fatality rates across countries.
-However, the analysis suggests that countries that have been able to test more have also been able to ease lockdown restrictions more or earlier.
-India may not have had to pay a high price for its low levels of testing in terms of fatalities, but the low levels of testing may have led to a much more stringent and prolonged lockdown than in most other parts of the world.
-Determining tests done per a million people is in theory a better way to discern the proportion of people who are being tested.
-It does not consider the size of the outbreak in these States.
+While it remains true that the number of fatalities has very little to do with low testing rates, countries that effectively tested more people have been able to ease lockdowns earlier than the ones that tested less.
+Consequently, the lackluster stats of India in terms of testing metrics might not directly have an impact on the mortality rate as one would expect.
+However, the prolonged lockdown and increment in the severity of the virus spread in certain states despite the social distancing measures could be a linear consequence of a lower testing rate.
+Accordingly, discovering tests done per a million people is in theory a more dependable approach to determine the proportion of people who are being tested.
+Nonetheless, the parameter fails to account for the size of the outbreak in the respective states.
+India ranks lower in terms of tests done per million when compared to other countries, although it's reasonable given the higher population relative to other nations.
-India ranks lower in terms of tests per million when compared to other countries, although it's reasonable given the high population in relative to other nations.
-A nation wide lockdown was implemented in the initial stages of virus spread, with the intention of slowing down the speed of contagion.
-However, it's not possible to gain control over the disease just by shutting down the whole country, evident from the fights put forward by other nations.
-Countries with relatively high testing rates had to impose fewer lockdown restrictions, and have been able to open up more quickly than India.
-Rapid and continuous testing is the major factor which is gonna count in the end.
-The state of Kerala had a high test rate initially, which gradually decreased over time.
-Nevertheless, the initial hardcore efforts helped the state control the case load significantly.
 {{< rawhtml >}}
 <figure class="fullwidth">
   <div id="969b7b1f-9449-4e98-8c65-03c2601477d8" class="plotly-graph-div" style="height:600px; width:100%;"></div>